 Heat Pump, Furnace, or Heater?

-For those of us out there who aren’t very knowledgeable of HVAC, we sometimes can confuse a heat pump, furnace, and a heater.
+For those of us out there who aren’t very knowledgeable of HVAC, we sometimes can confuse a heat pump repair in Scottsdale, furnace repair in Phoenix, AZ, and a heater.
 Although they all have the function of heating our homes, they go about it in very different ways.

 Furnaces can be gas or electric, and they work by warming up the air and pushing it through your home’s ducts.
 These can be found in older homes since they have been the traditional way of heating homes.
 They can be fairly economical to install, but don’t offer very high-efficiency ratings.

 A heater is usually electric and it works by heating up a component and using a sort of fan mechanism to push air.
 These are usually installed in rooms that don’t have ducts or if it’s overly difficult to install a central HVAC system.